If you want a “where do I start” listing, I highly recommend the Where Do I Start page! Otherwise, here’s the whole list of my book-length works.

 The Blood Ladders trilogy: An Heir to Thorns and Steel, By Vow and Royal Bloodshed, On Wings of Bone and Glass.
 Standalone epic fantasy trilogy, my bestselling series outside of the Pelted books.
 Contains elves, philosophy students, and vampire genets.

 The Stone Moon Trilogy: The Worth of a Shell, Pearl in the Void, A Bloom in the North.
 Low fantasy without humans about the near extinction of a tri-gendered alien race and their struggle to find a just and survivable society.
-The stories are about identity and gender.
+The stories are about identity and loss.
 Clays Beneath the Skies is a short story collection that can be read before or after the trilogy.

 The Godkindred Saga duology: Flight of the Godkin Griffin, The Godson’s Triumph.
 Sword and sorcery fantasy with gods, politics, and warfare.
 Fully anthropomorphic cast, with in-world reasons for that.